 Share this Post

-How to train for the hill without having access to the mountains
+How to train for hills without having access to the mountains

 “Can I train for a mountain trail race even though I live in a flat place?”